Abhiram2001/ML-Classification/README.md

 you can alter the Hidden layer - 2 size by editing the h2size Variable for changing in the accuracy.

 It uses sigmoid function for the caluculating the change or slope for the weights.
-Except numpy no other packages are used in the file.
+Except numpy no other packages are used in implementing nueral network.

 To Install numpy use command "pip install numpy" in your cmd propmpt